szatmary/libavinc/README.md

 # libavinc
 libav* Modern C++ API

+NOTE: this is an experment to explore using some modern C++ techniques in libav API, You probablly should not use it for anything other than that

 libavinc is an experiment in using some modern c++ (c++11) features with the libav* libraries from the ffmpeg project. libavinc's goal is not to replace or wrap the av* functions in c++ code, but to